 What you can do to minimise security threats

 Hackers and cyber criminals can take down servers, prevent business deals, increase costs, destroy data, or even sell it to the highest bidder.
+We have guidance on how to be a great gatekeeper of business data.

-This is the not the preserve of Hollywood: employees are being used as revolving doors to secure servers.
+This is not the preserve of Hollywood: employees are being used as revolving doors to secure servers.

 You may remember the hacker who broke into John Brennan’s AOL account – Mr Brennan being the Director of the CIA.
 After a reverse look-up of his phone number, the hacker contacted his provider, Verizon, pretending to be another Verizon employee.